 Lilies have come to be one of the symbols we use to remember her.
 So I designed Mabel’s Lily Soap.

 100% of the proceeds from this soap will be donated to Now I Lay Me Down to Sleep in honor of Mabel.

 See more about Mabel’s Lily Soap or place your pre-order.

 This special edition soap is no longer available this year.
-It will be offered again in October 2020 for Pregnancy and Infant Loss Awareness Month.
+It may be offered again in October for Pregnancy and Infant Loss Awareness Month.

 Pictured above is Mabel’s Lily Soap with the baby blanket lovingly made by our church and our remembrance candle.

 To learn more about Now I Lay Me Down to Sleep or to get information of how to volunteer,